lancewf/whaledisentanglement/src/wp-content/plugins/ultimate-member/readme.txt

 The plugin works with popular caching plugins by automatically excluding Ultimate Member pages from being cached.
 This ensures other visitors to a page will not see the private information of another user.
 However, if you add features of Ultimate Member to other pages you have to exclude those pages from being cached through your cache plugin settings panel.

+= Does Ultimate Member restrict access to wp-login.php when the plugin is active? =

+The plugin does not restrict access to the wp-login.php page when active, so that our plugin does not interfere with the existing functionality of a website or other plugins that may utilise the default login page.
+If you wish to restrict access to the wp-login.php page you can use a plugin such as [WPS Hide Login](https://wordpress.org/plugins/wps-hide-login/) or another plugin that removes the ability to login via wp-login.php.

+= Are Ultimate Member Login/Registration pages required? =

+No, you do not need to use our plugin’s login or registration pages and can use another plugin or the default WordPress methods for user registration and login.

 == Screenshots ==

 1. Screenshot 1